bm98/FS20_HudBar/ReadMe.txt

 - Add Flight Recorder to create a KML and JSON flight logfile
 - Add Mouse wheel Inc/Dec for ERA-Trims (also extend to 0.1% readout)
 - Add Spoilers Voice Out
-- Update Spoilers and Flaps indication for the End position (out) is now Blue
+- Update Spoilers and Flaps indication for the End position (out) is now a blue icon (was green)
 - Fix Spoiler indication (was not active)
+- Update FP Capture and Save disabled when on ground
+- Update QuickGuide

 V 0.39-B35
 - Update Allow for configuration of Keyboard Hotkeys